simpleviewinc/keg-test-consumer/README.md

 # Overview
 Simple app for testing out keg builds in a consumer environment.
 Made with create-react-app.

+Go to [App.js](https://github.com/simpleviewinc/keg-test-consumer/blob/master/src/App.js) to see the source code that calls the `tap-evf-sessions` component.

 ## Usage

 ### Testing the `tap-evf-sessions` package from NPM